Snackels/NEAB/README.md

 <p align="center">
   <img src="https://github.com/Snackels/NEAB/blob/main/Photos/Robot%20Photos/Robot.png" width="500"/>
 </p>
 This is the real photo of our robot.
-It cosists of every component we listed.
+It consists of every component we listed.

 ---